craue/CraueFormFlowBundle/README.md

 for the first step.
 You can customize this name by setting the flow's property `validationGroupPrefix` explicitly.
 The step number (1, 2, 3, etc.) will be appended by the flow.

-Compared to standalone forms, setting the `validation_groups` option in your form type's `setDefaultOptions`/`configureOptions` method won't have any effect in the context of a flow.
+Compared to standalone forms, setting the `validation_groups` option in your form type's `configureOptions` method won't have any effect in the context of a flow.
 The value is just ignored, i.e. will be overwritten by the flow.
 But there are other ways of defining custom validation groups: